One Email a Month.

 1. You can add a second blog to WordPress.

-2. And there’s more than one way to do that.
+2. There’s more than one way to do that.

-So, in this guide, we’ll review the different methods for creating multiple blogs on your WordPress site and show you the easiest way to do it.
+In this guide, we’ll review the different methods for creating multiple blogs on your WordPress site and show you the safest, most sustainable option to do it.

 Table of Contents